 The Copenhagen Chamber Choir CAMERATA was founded in 1965 and is currently one of Denmark’s leading chamber choirs.
-The choir is a professionally working amateur choir consisting of 25 experienced singers and is conducted by the young conductor Jakob Hultberg.
+The choir is a professionally working amateur choir consisting of 25 experienced singers and is conducted by the Swedish conductor Sofia Söderberg.

 CAMERATA’s repertoire covers a wide field from sacred music to light music but the core repertoire is Western European a cappella choral music.
 CAMERATA gives many concerts and tours both at home and abroad.
-Over the last couple of years, the choir has travelled as far as Chile, Brazil, Estonia, England, Australia, and Canada.
-On the most recent tour to Japan in 2011, the choir performed in concert in Tokyo, Yokohama, Kyoto, and Hiroshima.
+Over the last couple of years, the choir has travelled to countries as diverse as Chile, Brazil, Estonia, England, Norway, Australia, Canada and Japan.

 In addition to many a cappella concerts, the choir performs two oratorios annually.
 Three nights every year, The Messiah by Handel attracts a packed house in The Church of Holmen in Copenhagen just before Christmas.
 Apart from The Messiah, the most frequently recurring oratories on CAMERATAs repertoire list are St. Matthew Passion by J.S.
 Bach, Requiem by W.A.
 Mozart and The Creation by Joseph Haydn.